akshaynagpal/3d_graphics_editor/README.md

 3D graphics editor using OpenGL is currently under initial development.

 The following functionalities will be implemented in the 3D Graphics Editor:
-1.Creation of basic 3D shapes(sphere,cuboid etc.).
+* Creation of basic 3D shapes(sphere,cuboid etc.).
-2.Combination of various shapes to make useful sructures.
+* Combination of various shapes to make useful sructures.
-3.Rotation,translation and animation of the shapes.
+* Rotation,translation and animation of the shapes.